 See postsecondary education or training.

-Appendix C: Program Year Contracted Measures
+Appendix C: Program Year Contracted Measures and Performance-based Funding

 The Commission must approve contracted measures; Figure 10 provides an overview of the various stages of the contracted measures development process.
 In previous program years, TWC has published AEL Letters that outline the program year allocations and performance targets, which may be found on the Workforce Policy and Guidance web page.